-

 6. If you are on your menses and you are unable to recite, you can also opt for listening to the Ruqyah verses.
 However, you have to fully concentrate on the recitations and understand the meaning, as well as having a firm belief in the Help of Allah and Him Alone.

 For those who have not been afflicted with any spiritual or physical harm, you might not manifest any symptoms after performing Ruqyah.
 It is different for everybody.
 For those who are afflicted with spiritual ailments such as Ruqyah for evil eye, jinn possession, black magic and the likes, you might be facing several symptoms after your first session.
 However, it is also common for victims to be asymptomatic altogether.
 Click here if you would like to learn more about the many symptoms of evil eye and how to avoid such illness.
 It is important to note that the effects or symptoms after Ruqyah will eventually disappear in a few days or even weeks.
-Stay patient and keep on performing Ruqyah:
+Stay patient and keep on performing Ruqyah: One of the symptoms you might face after the performance of Ruqyah is sleepiness and you might be having bad dreams as well.
+The feeling of drowsiness and heaviness consumes you and it would make you sleep much more easily.
+However, don’t be scared if you have nightmares.
+Keep making dhikr and recite Ruqyah consistently until the symptoms disappear.

 Besides sleepiness, you might be experiencing extreme fatigue from the loss of energy you’ve performed during Ruqya treatment.
 The Ruqyah effect also causes negative energy to drain off of you, which is always a good thing.